fastly/fastly-magento2/Documentation/Guides/Edge-Modules/EDGE-MODULE-DATADOME-INTEGRATION.md

 DataDome is a real-time bot protection.
 To enable the module, start your 30 days free trial at https://datadome.co/free-signup/.

 This module enables [DataDome integration](https://docs.datadome.co/docs/magento-with-fastly-cdn "DataDome Documetation"), it provides integration between Fastly Edge module and DataDome.
-It's available from module version 1.2.127+.
+It is available from module version 1.2.127+.

 Before you can use Fastly Edge Modules you need to [make sure they are enabled](https://github.com/fastly/fastly-magento2/blob/master/Documentation/Guides/Edge-Modules/EDGE-MODULES.md) and that you have selected the Datadome integration module.